mosaiks-capstone/Modeling/README.md

 jupyter lab
 ```

-If using `taylor.bren.ucsb.edu`, the process to install an environment are more involved but the general principle is the same.
+If a UCSB student in Bren School of Environmental Science & Management using `taylor.bren.ucsb.edu`, the process to install an environment are more involved but the general principle is the same.
 The following code should be run one line at a time.

 ```console
 bash                                                   # this will open bash and allow you to navigate directories more easily